syseleven/golem-workshop-module-3/000-intro/README.md

 - helm
 - linkerd

+Further this workshop is based on SysEleven's "Production Grade Deployment" workshop and we assume you have these services up and running:

+- Ingress Controller: ingress-nginx
+- cert-manager
+- external-dns

 ## Preparation

 * Before you begin with the actual exercise please make sure to follow these steps to work in your own environment: